Regulatory actions for Dec. 22, 2025

 Dec.
 22, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbott, Shape Memory Medical.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Beren, Grifols, GSK, Johnson & Johnson, Mandos, Spero, Tolmar.

 Briefs